 Even if you’re not a big fan of statistics, these numbers should certainly pique your interest.
-36% of Americans want a personalized experience when engaging with a retailer.
-58% of us are more likely to buy from a retailer that recommends goods based on our past purchases, and 68% are okay to share their data to get a personalized experience in return.
+36% of Americans want a personalised experience when engaging with a retailer.
+58% of us are more likely to buy from a retailer that recommends goods based on our past purchases, and 68% are okay to share their data to get a personalised experience in return.

 Juniper researchers assert chatbots are here to help.
 One day, AI chatbots sophisticated enough to hold a fluent conversation could… no, not lead to WW III as Elon Musk believes, but take away some of the repetitive tasks of human workers.
 Better for us.

 So let’s ignore Elon Musk and understand all the reasons that speak in favour of why building a bot for retail.

 It is much cheaper to implement a customer support chatbot than to hire a human assistant to carry out simple, repetitive tasks.